-Provide faculty with development in assessment literacy, making them Teaching and Learning Center AY 2014-2015 and beyond Implementation Plan Unit(s) Involved Timeframe aware of new ideas and techniques, as well as provide development in relation to the best ways to operate/deliver existing assessment Provide faculty with development in assessment literacy, making them aware of new ideas and techniques, as well as provide development in relation to the best ways to AY 2014-2015 and methods.
+Implementation Plan Unit(s) Involved Timeframe Provide faculty with development in assessment literacy, making them aware of new ideas and techniques, as well as provide development in relation to the best ways to operate/deliver existing assessment methods.
+Teaching and Learning Center AY 2014-2015 and beyond

 Engage staff in the review and enhancement of programmes and their constituent modules and assessments as part of preparation for programme revalidation, with an aim to achieving a more appropriate balance and variety of assessment tasks, and appropriate timing of these tasks to provide students with an opportunity to act on instructor feedback.
-Department heads, Programme Coordinators Programme teams School Deans Programme Committee Initial programme validations scheduled for AY 2014-2015, through to spring 2016 AY 2014-2015 and Provide faculty with development that raises their awareness about the importance of designing assessments that minimize or discourage opportunities for plagiarism or rote learning Department heads Programme Coordinators Teaching and Learning Center beyond Enhance supportive, constructive and timely feedback (in both summative and formative assessments) as an essential part of student learning; disseminate good practice; develop an understanding of assessment for learning approach.
+Department heads, Programme Coordinators Programme teams School Deans Programme Committee Initial programme validations scheduled for AY 2014-2015, through to spring 2016 Provide faculty with development that raises their awareness about the importance of designing assessments that minimize or discourage opportunities for plagiarism or rote learning Department heads Programme Coordinators Teaching and Learning Center AY 2014-2015 and beyond Enhance supportive, constructive and timely feedback (in both summative and formative assessments) as an essential part of student learning; disseminate good practice; develop an understanding of assessment for learning approach.
 Department heads Programme Coordinators Academic staff Teaching and Learning Center Ensure evidence of second marking Department heads Programme Coordinators Academic staff AY 2014-2015 and beyond Enhancement of provision of alternative assessments for students with disability.
 Committee on Disability and Learning Differences Educational Psychologist AY 2014-2015 and beyond Help students understand the process of assessment and the expected standards, and develop their assessment literacy Department heads Programme Coordinators Academic Staff Teaching and Learning Center AY 2014-2015 and beyond Supporting academic integrity and cultivating a culture of integrity Department heads Programme Coordinators